stona013/Chatbrewery/README.md

 # Dungeons & Dragons Monster Generator

 ## Overview
-The Dungeons & Dragons Monster Generator is a prototype project developed as part of Design Thinking Seminar.
+The Dungeons & Dragons Monster Generator is a prototype project developed as part of the Design Thinking Seminar.
 It aims to assist Dungeon Masters (DMs) and players in creating unique monsters for their D&D campaigns using OpenAI's ChatGPT.

 ## Features
 - **AI-Generated Monsters:** Utilize the power of AI to create custom D&D monsters.